 Man is Responsible For His Own Sins - Jeremiah 31:15 – 31:30 (commentary)

 The nation’s future hope will contrast sharply with her present misery (vv.
 15-20).
 Rachel, the mother of Benjamin, continues to live through the descendants of that tribe (v.
 15).
-In N.T. fulfillment her weeping is prompted by the cruel and barbarous act of Herod, who had all …
+In N.T. fulfillment her weeping is prompted by the cruel and barbarous act of Herod, who had …